 If done right, you can even squeeze in an upsell opportunity at the near end of the flow.

-There are a bunch of tools out there that do the job, but only a handful of them are fit to be in your toolbox.
+There are many tools available to do the job.
+However, only a few of them are suitable for your toolbox.

 Here are our top recommendations: